elasticio/elasticio.github.io/content/_components/outlook/index.md

 #### List of Expected Configuration fields

-* **Mail Folder** - Drop-down list with available Outlook mail folders
+* **Mail Folder** - Drop-down list with available Outlook mail folders.
 * **Start Time** - Start date-time of polling.
-Defaults: `1970-01-01T00:00:00.000Z`
+Defaults: `1970-01-01T00:00:00.000Z`.
-* **Poll Only Unread Mail** - Check-Box, if set, only unread mails will be poll
+* **Poll Only Unread Mail** - Check-Box, if set, only unread mails will be poll.
-* **Get Attachment** - CheckBox, if checked, email attachments will be downloaded to the platform and the link will be provided as a part of the output metadata with the key `attachments`
+* **Get Attachment** - CheckBox, if checked, email attachments will be downloaded to the platform and the link will be provided as a part of the output metadata with the key `attachments`.
-* **Emit Behavior** -  Options are: default is `Emit Individually` emits each mail in separate message, `Emit All` emits all found mails in one message
+* **Emit Behavior** -  Options are: default is `Emit Individually` emits each mail in separate message, `Emit All` emits all found mails in one message.

 ## Actions